cockroachdb/docs/v19.1/change-data-capture.md

 {% include {{ page.version.version }}/misc/experimental-warning.md %}

 <span class="version-tag">New in v19.1:</span> In this example, you'll set up a changefeed for a single-node cluster that is connected to an AWS S3 sink.
-Note that you can set up changefeeds for any of [these cloud storages](create-changefeed.html#cloud-storage-sink).
+Note that you can set up changefeeds for any of [these cloud storage providers](create-changefeed.html#cloud-storage-sink).

 1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).